heseltime/heseltime.github.io/pages/rDai.md

 [![My replika with test screenshots](image-51.png)](..\assets\pdf\KVRobopsychologySS24_grouptask_group2_8-final.pdf)

 This was a JKU group work.
+Presentation delivered in May 2024.

 # <a name="attn"></a> Attention via LSTM, the Transformer-Connection